-Services offered to Schools
+Services offered BY MAST

-Children and Young People:
+Children and Young People

 Rotherham MAST offer therapeutic interventions based on core conditions of unconditional positive regard, empathy and congruence.
 We believe that trusting relationships built on a compassionate and caring approach which are client led are crucial to facilitating change.